guettli/future-focused-communication/README.md

 I like both books very much and recommend them.

-Rule #1: Don't tell anybody that he is using a backward-looking communication and that he should use a future-focused communication.
+Rule #1: Don't tell anybody that he is using a backward-looking communication and that he/she should use a future-focused communication.
 This meta-level is disrespectful.

 Rule #2: Listen, give empathy